Ender108/Wayfarer/README.md

 This modlist was built off of the excellent Viva New Vegas guide.
 Please go check it out as it's a great resource for New Vegas modding.

-Click [here](https://loadorderlibrary.com/lists/wayfarer) to see the full list of mods.

 ### Requirements

 - Steam or GOG version of Fallout: New Vegas Ultimate Edition.